windycom/windy-plugin-template/README.md

 ### Windy plugins - SkewT

-This windy plugin plot a skewT-logP diagram.
+This plugin creates and plots a skewT-logP diagram based on weather model data.
 SkewTs (more common in the U.S.) are similar to tephigrams (more common in Europe), the difference mainly being the orientation of the isobars.

 <p align="center"><img src="examples/sample.gif" width="80%"></p>